String Interpolation (C# 6)

 var example6 = $"Your balance is {Balance:C}";

 The limitation here is that it must be a single statement.
-You cannot type a semicolon (;) in the string interpolation.
+You cannot type a semicolon (;) inside the string interpolation.

 Syntactic Sugar

-This, like so many of the C# 6 features is syntactic sugar and really it is just converting it to use string.format.
-For example out first example above becomes:
+This, like so many C# 6 features, is just syntactic sugar.
+Under the hood, it converts to using string.Format.
+For example, our first example above becomes:

 this.Name + this.LastName